-This chapter is most relevant to Section F10(vi) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "outline the non-ventilatory functions of the lungs".
+This chapter is most relevant to Section F10(vi) from the 2023 CICM Primary Syllabus, which expects the exam candidates to "outline the non-ventilatory functions of the lungs".
 This appeared in the exam just once, in Question 7 from the first paper of 2013.
 Literally, "outline the non-respiratory functions of the lungs" was the entire text of the question, and the college comments were a three-line sigh about how poorly the question was answered.

 Fortunately, as the examiners also pointed out, Nunn's has an entire chapter on this.
 In the 8th edition, that is Ch.
 11 (p.203-214).
 For those who are either without a Nunn's or for whatever reason unwilling to read it, an excellent alternative is Joseph et al (2013), certainly enough to pass a written question.
 An older paper by Heinemann & Fishman (1969) has a few additional fragments of information which are slightly different to either of the others, and these are explored in much more detail (over 33 pages).
 With luck, the content of these resources has been effectively remixed and summarised below.